Yujie-SHAO/Jovian-coordinate-system-transformations-/README.md

 # Jovian coordinate system transformations

  This file is used to achieve the transformation between all Jovian coordinate system.
 The **Universal Coordinated Time (UTC)** and **target vectors** are the input parameters.
+DOI:10.5281/zenodo.8104077

- **Before using these code, please pay more attention to announcements!**
+ ***Before using these code, please pay more attention to announcements!***

  ## Jovian coordinate systems